Energy Resilience and Affordability Conference

 • Mihi Whakatau

-• Keynote Presentations: Engaging communities and community resilience
+• Engaging communities and community resilience from an Australian perspective

 • Panel Discussion: What does regional resilience look like?